 Can you put a brake on rollerblades?
-Yes, you can replace a broken inline skate brake.
+Yes, you can replace a broken or worn-down inline skate brake.
 You can also add brakes to rollerblades that came without a brake.
-And no, inline skates that have a braking system come with only one, and this brake is normally found on the right skate.
+Inline skates that have a braking system come with only one, and this brake is normally found on the right skate.
 But if for whatever reason you want to shift the brake to the other skate, you certainly can.
 In this post, you’ll learn everything you need to know about rollerblade brake replacement.

 How to Add the Brake to Your New Inline Skates

 So your brand spanking new rollerblades just arrived but they forgot to attach the brake.
 No worries, you’ll learn how to do it yourself in a short while.